soltysh/talks/2016/flock/scenario.md

 # Running a pod

 The smallest deployable unit in OpenShift is a Pod.
-A Pod is a group of one or more Docker containers deployed together and guaranteed to be on the same host.
+A Pod is a group of one, or more Docker containers deployed together and guaranteed to be on the same host.
 This means that although during our workshop we'll use only single container per Pod you can have more than one.
-A good example for multiple container Pod is a log analyzer or a monitoring container that should have direct access to the main container.
+A good example for multiple container Pod is a log analyzer, or a monitoring container that should have direct access to the main container.

 All the resources in OpenShift are created using json or yaml definitions like